Charlotte Amalie, U.S. Virgin Islands: Ferry terminals

 The Edward William Blyden Ferry Terminal, located next to the Charlotte Amalie Harbor Seaplane Base, serves as the only ferry terminal to surrounding islands from the town of Charlotte Amalie.
-From the terminal nonstop service to Christiansted, U.S. Virgin Islands and Tortola in the British Virgin Islands.
+From the terminal nonstop service to Christiansted, U.S. Virgin Islands, Tortola and Virgin Gorda in the British Virgin Islands, and Cruz Bay, U.S. Virgin Islands (seasonal).
 To accommodate the entry of foreign travelers entering into US Virgin Islands, the terminal has U S Customs and Border Patrol Offices and officers stationed at the terminal.